 Now more than ever, pixie cuts feel fresh and new.
 The days of extensions feel dull and easy, feminine short styles have officially taken over.
 Not all of us have been blessed with wavy locks and lots of body, however.
-For those of us with uneven, fine, or even coarse texture, we could use a little help.
+For those of us with uneven, fine, or even coarse textures, we could use a little help.
 Luckily, pixie cuts are short enough to save us time and potential stress to make styling a breeze.

 How To Add Texture To A Pixie Cut